 First Trip to the vet!

-Booking Appointment – When you call to book and your local Peninsula Vet Care hospital, the reception team will ask if you have been to see us before.
-If you haven’t they will ask a few general details for yourself and pet.
-When you come in for appointment, please come a few minutes early, as there will be some extra details required with our new patient form (link to form) that needs to be completed.
+When you call to book an appointment at your local Peninsula Vet Care hospital, the reception team will ask if you have been to see us before.
+If you haven’t, they will ask a few general details about yourself and your pet, then arrange a suitable time for your pets appointment.
+When you come in for the appointment, please arrive a few minutes early, as the reception team may require some additional information about your pet.
 This information in very important for us to get a complete picture of your pet, and any current medication or treatments it is on.

-When your pets turn come, the Veterinary Surgeon will come and greet you and your pet in reception and take you into a consult room.
-The Vet will ask you general background questions of your pets health, and if you have any concerns with your pets health and behaviour.
-Our Vets can discuss many areas of general healthcare with you including:
+When it is time for your pets appointment, the veterinarian will come and greet you and your pet in reception and take you into a consult room.
+The veterinarian will ask you some general background questions regarding your pets health, and if you have any concerns with your pets health or behaviour.
+They may also discuss areas of general healthcare with you including:

-- Behavioural and environment stimulation for your pet
+- Behavioural and environmental stimulation for your pet

 This information is recorded in your pets medical history as certain medications and paracitiside treatments cannot be combined.

 The veterinarian will then perform a thorough physical examination of your pet.
 This will involve listening to your pet’s heart, checking their temperature, checking their joints, skin, teeth and ears.
 Because animals can’t talk, this examination (along with your observations) is vital to assessing the health of your pet.

 Once the check up is completeOnce the check up is complete, the veterinarian will discuss their findings and recommend a treatment plan if required..